maelquerre/meals/README.md

 npm run export
 ```

-A static version of your app will be built in the `out` directory.
+A static version of the app will be built in the `out` directory.

 ## Data structure